Arab League rejects Trump’s Mideast plan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Cairo: The Arab League on Saturday rejected US President Donald Trump´s controversial Middle East plan, saying it did not meet the “minimum rights” of the Palestinians.
+CAIRO: The Arab League (AL) on Saturday rejected US President Donald Trump´s controversial Middle East plan, saying it did not meet the "minimum rights" of the Palestinians.

 The pan-Arab bloc convened in Cairo days after the US unveiled its plan which is seen as favouring Israel.